 Indiana Healthcare entry-level positions

 Even though most people think of physicians and other professional-tier positions as common healthcare workers, the reality is that most of the people employed in the field work in either nursing or Healthcare Support Occupations (80,910 in Indiana).
 These professionals earn an annual median wage of $30,300, that ranks them near the top of those occupations which do not demand a college education.

-The following table features 10 in-demand support occupations in Indiana, their academic requirements, employment outlooks in Indiana, and median annual salaries.
-Click on any of the job names shown below to find out more about that profession.
+The following table features 10 in-demand support occupations in Indiana, their employment outlooks in Indiana, and median annual salaries.

 Regardless of the potential for getting an entry-level position without prior professional training, virtually all employers in Indiana would prefer to find candidates who hold some type of certification.
 Therefore, it is strongly suggested that anybody who is considering a career in healthcare complete an accredited, formal training program.